 Pass/Fail: With the exception of approved Freshman Seminars, all courses must be taken for letter grades.
 Grades should be B- or above.

 Summer School/Study Abroad: Students may petition the Committee on Degrees in Theater, Dance, and Media to have Harvard Summer School courses or study abroad courses count towards the secondary field by submitting full descriptions of these courses to the Director of Undergraduate Studies (DUS) of TDM for approval.

 Limited Enrollment Courses: Secondary field students will not be granted preferential access to limited enrollment courses.
 Individual faculty members will determine the priority of enrollment.

 ADVISING RESOURCES AND EXPECTATIONS

-Students pursuing a secondary field are urged to seek out faculty members of the Committee on Theater, Dance, and Media for advice on their specific course choices.
+Students pursuing a secondary field are urged to seek out faculty members of the Committee on Degrees in Theater, Dance, and Media for advice on their specific course choices.